thibaudcolas/draftail.org/docs/GettingStarted.md

 title: Getting Started
 ---

-First, grab the package from npm:
+First, install the package and its peer dependencies:

 ```sh
 # Draftail's peerDependencies: